Frequently Asked Questions

 Impact on Learning

-How will the Chromebooks enhance learning at Glyn School?
+How do Chromebooks enhance learning at Glyn School?

-- The following are examples of how students` learning will be enhanced:
+The following are examples of how students` learning is enhanced:

 - Create, share and collaborate using the Google suite tools to increase the potential of peer assessment and collaborative learning approaches

 - Organise independent learning tasks and classwork through Google Classroom allowing easy access

 - Use excellent learning resources from our web based tools, including up to date and relevant e-textbooks, where appropriate

 - Use digital tools to support research and writing.
 For example, academic bibliography and citation tools, read aloud and voice recognition tools to promote independent learning

 - Think and behave creatively across their subjects using Cloud Apps for design, planning, animation, mind-mapping, image editing, sound editing, video recording, etc

 - Use subject related Apps in the classroom and at home